howdoicomputer/crib/README.md

  # => "Dan Cederholm"
 ```

-If you're interested in building a REST API client (otherwise known as *API wrapper*) you can use the `Crib::DSL` class.
+If you're interested in building a REST API client you can use the `Crib::DSL` class.
 Here's an interesting example of this functionality demonstrated using the [GitHub API](https://developer.github.com/v3/):

 ```ruby
 class GitHub < Crib::DSL